Frequently Asked Questions

 What's a "reputation signal"?

-A signal is a verified event tied to your identity.
-Each signal has:
+A signal is a verified event tied to your MIR profile.
+Each signal includes:

 Signals are facts, not opinions.
 "User completed 50 transactions" is a signal.
 "User is trustworthy" is not.